edge-servers/immunity-docs/general/code-of-conduct.rst

 1. Purpose
 ~~~~~~~~~~

-OpenWISP aims to be a welcoming organization for contributors with the
+Immunity aims to be a welcoming organization for contributors with the
 most varied and diverse backgrounds possible.
 We are devoted towards
 providing a friendly, safe and welcoming environment for all, regardless
 of gender, sexual orientation, ability, ethnicity, socioeconomic status,